Qiskit/documentation/docs/api/qiskit/qiskit.circuit.QuantumCircuit.md

 Note that the decomposition is up to a global phase shift.
 (This is a well known decomposition which can be found for example in Nielsen and Chuang’s book “Quantum computation and quantum information”.)

 <Admonition title="Deprecated since version 0.45.0" type="danger">
   The method `qiskit.circuit.quantumcircuit.QuantumCircuit.squ()` is deprecated as of qiskit 0.45.0.
-It will be removed no earlier than 3 months after the release date.
+It will be removed in the Qiskit 1.0.0 release.
 Instead, use the QuantumCircuit.unitary method.
 </Admonition>

 **Parameters**